Vietnamese Mossy Frog Facts

 Vietnamese Mossy Frog Distribution, Habitat, and Ecology

-Quite sadly for those who appreciate the wonders of Nature, the Vietnamese Mossy Frog only inhabits a small area of the world.
+Most lamentably for those among us who appreciate the myriad wonders of Nature, the fantastic Vietnamese Mossy Frog only inhabits a small area of the world’s surface.
 More precisely, as the name implies, it mainly exists in the northern portions of the country of Vietnam, in Asia.

-Reports of small populations in other regions also exist, though.
-These other regions include the province of Hainan, in China, and possibly Laos.
+Unconfirmed reports of small populations in other surrounding regions nonetheless exist, though.
+These other locations include the province of Hainan, in China, and possibly Laos.
 Wherever the animal makes an appearance, though, it displays decided preferences for its choice of habitat.

 Being semi-aquatic in nature, it requires a nearby source of water.
-But that’s only the beginning.
-Very specifically, the amphibian has only been seen on the banks of mountain streams, at elevations of approximately 3,000 ft (9.842 ft), or in flooded caves.
+But that’s only the beginning of its habitat needs.
+Very specifically, the amphibian has only been seen by observers on the banks of mountain streams situated at elevations of approximately 3,000 ft (9.842 ft), or in flooded caves.

-This truly fascinating animal evolved, like many of its brethren, as nocturnal in nature.
+This truly fascinating animal evolved, like many of its brethren found across the globe, as nocturnal in its nature.
 It’s also fully insectivorous in its dietary habits.
-The frog primarily consumes larger insects, such as crickets, cockroaches, and moths, but will feed opportunistically.
+The remarkable frog primarily consumes larger insects, such as crickets, cockroaches, and moths, but will feed opportunistically.

-The breeding patterns of the Vietnamese Mossy Frog also seems to be quite specific.
-This mainly takes place in partially flooded rock cavities.
-The female typically lays a clutch of 8 – 10 eggs, placed above the water.
+Intriguingly, the breeding patterns of the Vietnamese Mossy Frog also seems to be quite specific.
+This activity mainly takes place in partially flooded rock cavities.
+The female typically lays a clutch of 8 – 10 eggs, placed just above the water.
 These generally hatch over a period of 7 – 14 days.

-After hatching, the newborn instinctively quickly drop into the water below them.
-The ensuing metamorphosis from tadpole into frog typically requires around 3 months.
-The exact lifespan in the wild remains unknown, but estimates place it at 10 years.
+After hatching, the numerous newborns instinctively quickly drop into the water waiting below them.
+The ensuing metamorphosis from a tadpole into a fully mature frog typically requires around 3 months.
+The exact lifespan of the frog in the wild is unknown, but estimates place it at 10 years.

 Species Sharing Its Range